edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 ## Check integrity of ISO image against physical CD-ROM or DVD

-You can use check the integrity of the created ISO image by computing a checksum on both the ISO file and the physical carrier, and then comparing both:
+In theory you could use check the integrity of the created ISO image by computing a checksum on both the ISO file and the physical carrier, and then comparing both:

     md5sum mydisk.iso
     md5sum /dev/sr0

-Note that the aforementioned [Aaron Toponce article](https://pthree.org/2011/09/26/how-to-properly-create-and-burn-cddvd-iso-images-from-the-command-line/) claims that *readom* already does a checksum check.
+However, in practice this comparison is not all that useful.
+Using dedicated data recovery tools like *readom* and particularly *ddrescue* often results in a more accurate capture of the data on a disc than accessing the corresponding device directly.
+Because of this, computing a checksum on the device using something like `md5sum /dev/sr0` can give unreliable results, resulting in a checksum mismatch that does not indicate any fault of the ISO image.
+It is worth noting that the aforementioned [Aaron Toponce article](https://pthree.org/2011/09/26/how-to-properly-create-and-burn-cddvd-iso-images-from-the-command-line/) claims that *readom* already does a checksum check.
 If true, the additional check would be overkill (especially given that computing a checksum on a physical CD or DVD is time consuming).
 However, I couldn't find any confirmation of this in either *readom*'s documentation nor its source code (although I found the source hard to read, so I may have simply overlooked it).

 ## Verify ISO image